SnickerdoodleLabs/protocol/documentation/sdql/adding-new-queries.md

         }
     }
 ```
-In [sdql-v0.0.1.schema](./sdql-v0.0.1.schema.json), we do not need to update anything as we are not defining any structures (The return structure is an object array).
+In [sdql-v0.0.1.schema](./sdql-v0.0.1.schema.json), we do not need to update anything as we are not defining any new structures (The return structure is an object array).
 ### 1. Parsing the query
 1. As this is a web2 data type and matches our abstractions, we can reuse the **ISDQLQueryClause** and **AST_PropertyQuery**.
 No need to define anything new.
 2. Now we need to update the SDQLParser so that it can correctly parse the query.
 This query is too simple to write a validator for.
 But we need to set up data permissions